adamlwatson/bitbox/README.md

 Flexible MIDI Shield has the following jumpers installed:

-* D2 for MIDI IN
+* D0 for MIDI IN
-* D3 for MIDI OUT
+* D1 for MIDI OUT
-* ON for MIDI Enable
+* D13 for MIDI Enable

 #### Project Setup